Do you want to be more efficient? Think about your meetings and the meeting notes that follow them:

 Don't include any information that will embarrass anyone (for example, "Then Terry left the room in tears").

 Do use positive language.
 Rather than describing the discussion as heated or angry, use passionate, lively, or energetic--all of which are just as true as the negative words.

-To learn more about taking great meeting notes, take my online class Meeting Notes Made Easy.
-Find out about Upcoming Classes.
+To learn more about taking great meeting notes, take my online self-study course Meeting Notes Made Easy.